The Sports Betting vertical had it all.

 People have always been drawn to the idea of winning.
 Placing a life-changing bet that could possibly turn you into a billionaire within split-seconds seems worth the risk.

 We all love a good thrill, and once we add sports into the equation, it only gets more interesting.

 That’s why the Sports Betting vertical is one of the most prominent angles in affiliate marketing.

 It basically means that although live events have been called off, the online sector of the sports business thrives.
-Especially e-sports and the online sports betting industries.
+Especially sports streaming, e-sports, and the online sports betting industries.

 E-sports industry has been on the rise for the last few years, quickly gaining a fresh, dedicated, and constantly growing audience.
 And the global lockdown has only sped things up.

 Let’s have a look at the e-sports betting market during the 2020 sports halt.